Ach-Hidd/Ach-Hidd/README.md

 I made this profile, just to share projects I am working on, and collaborate with  intersting people 😇

-- 🚀 Working on refining my math skills for optimization and algorithm efficiency
+- 🚀 Working on refining my Math skills for optimization, algorithm efficiency, and dynamic system modeling
 - 👯 Looking to collaborate on interesting projects
 - ⚡ Fun fact: I am a Skydiver & a Flamenco-Guitarist